ericqn/forest-fire-model/README.md

 Another interesting aspect of our data is the observation frequency of fires in general and what months are more prevalent in our data.
 As you can see, the occurence of fire vs. no fire is about equal.
 Meanwhile, for the months represented, we see August and September have a much higher frequency than other months.
 We assume this to be because August and September are peak fire seasons, so collecting fire-related data is more crucial during these periods.
 <br/><br/>
 <img width="463" alt="Screenshot 2025-02-16 at 1 36 39 PM" src="https://github.com/user-attachments/assets/c9db5d29-2f12-474b-bb50-51223f32b63d" />\
-Finally, for missingness we've determined that no column in our data has missing values that need to be addressed, making it easier to train our model.
+For missingness we've determined that no column in our data has missing values that need to be addressed, making it easier to train our model.

+MS3 Update: For data pre-processing, we separated the variables of FFMC, DMC, DC, and ISI into five distinct ranges, with each range assigned to a number between 0 and 4.
+The lower the number, the less severe the variable was.
+For example, if our FFMC were between 50 and 80, it would have been categorized as a severity level 1.
+This process was done across all entries as it allowed us to turn continuous data into discrete data, which made it easier for us to work with it.
+The ranges we used were obtained from category ranges defined by the Department of Agriculture of Ireland and Resource Watch, an organization partnered with the United Nations Development program that tracks and reports metrics such as FFMC, DMC, DC, and ISI.
+We further separated our data into two ranges: low severity and high severity.
+When a variable was designated a severity score of an inclusive range between 0 and 2, we classified it as a low-severity variable.
+In contrast, variables with a severity score of 3 or 4 were designated as high-severity variables.

-# Update: First Iteration of Training
+# MS2 Update: First Iteration of Training
 Our first iteration of training we used in milestone 2 was a Naive Bayes approach.
 In the 7th cell of the agent_playground jupyter notebook, we calculated the conditional probability for the variables of FFMC, DMC, DC, and ISI given if an area was burned or not.
 After calculating and storing our conditional probability, we demonstrated in cell 9